 The instant analysis chromatography technique is not limited to any type of fluid, Wohlwend points out.

-McElroy adds that it can handle brake fluids, power steering fluid, automatic and manual transmission fluids, gear oils, crankcase oil, synthetic and petroleum-based fluids and oils.
+McElroy notes that it can handle brake fluids, power steering fluid, automatic and manual transmission fluids, gear oils, crankcase oil, synthetic and petroleum-based fluids and oils.
 There is even technology that provides diagnostics for all formulations of antifreeze and coolants.
-ET

-David Kolman is the editor of Fleet Maintenance (www.vehicleservicepros.com).
+David Kolman is the editor of Fleet Maintenance magazine (www.vehicleservicepros.com).